 In December 2007, HVPE secured a multi-currency revolving credit facility.
-The facility was most recently renewed in January 2019 and is an evergreen structure with a five-year rolling term.
+The facility was renewed in January 2019 with a five-year rolling term.
 In August 2022, the facility increased from $700 million to $800 million.
 Following receipt of notices in January 2023, the facility reverted to a conventional fixed-term arrangement.

 - $800 million total facility